In this article

 3. Negotiate the price and terms

-It's a good idea to request at least three quotes from different suppliers before making a decision.
+It's a good idea to request quotes from at least three different office furniture suppliers before making a decision.
 Review each quote carefully and negotiate terms like pricing, delivery schedules, and contract details.

 4. Create a purchase order

 After agreeing on terms, formalize the order by creating a purchase order (PO).
-The PO should outline:
+The PO for this office furniture purchase should outline:

 • How much it will cost

-5. Receive and check the goods and services
+5. Receive and check the goods or services

-When the goods or services arrive, carefully check them to ensure they meet your expectations and match the order details.
+When the office furniture arrives, carefully inspect it to ensure it meets your expectations and matches the order details and delivery receipt.
 Address any issues with damage or incorrect items immediately to avoid delays.

-Your accounts payable team should conduct three-way matching by comparing the purchase order, invoice, and delivery receipt.
-Ensure the received goods or services match the purchase order to avoid paying for unauthorized or incorrect items.
-Getting these documents in order also helps prevent errors in record-keeping.
+When your accounts payable team receives the invoice, they should conduct a 3-way match by comparing the purchase order, invoice, and delivery receipt.
+They’ll want to ensure the office furniture received matches the details on those documents to avoid paying for unauthorized or incorrect furniture.
+Getting these documents in order also helps prevent errors in recordkeeping.

 Identify and resolve any discrepancies between the documents before processing the invoice.
 This step safeguards against overpayment or fraud and ensures accuracy in the transaction.